It’s impossible to pinpoint one single product marketing skill that’s the most important among recruiters because needs vary.

 What product marketing skills do entry-level candidates need?

-Empathy, cross-functional communication, storytelling, research, and problem-solving were among the key skills deemed essential for entry-level PMMs by Daniella Latham, Senior Product Marketing Manager in Education at Canva.
+Empathy, cross-functional communication, storytelling, research, and problem-solving were among the key skills deemed essential for entry-level PMMs by Daniella Latham, Principal Product Marketing Manager at Atlassian.
 She said:

 “Product marketers come from diverse backgrounds, as the role typically requires a healthy mix of both creativity, problem solving and analytical skills.
 In any B2B or B2C company, you might find product marketers coming from sales, demand gen marketing, project management, or customer support.”